 - Maintenance of specific operational needs within an industrial environment.

-These three pillars of industrial cybersecurity, applied when creating a secure industrial environment (security by design) allows benefiting from an auto-adaptive model needed for industrial cybersecurity 4.0 These auto-adaptive models have the capacity to tackle the complexity of the industrial landscape from a functional, technical, and organizational perspective.
-They give you the ability to meet regulatory compliance, within the confines of Industrial Standards whilst protecting your most critical of industrial assets in an industrial context undergoing tremendous changes.
+Taking these concepts into consideration when creating a secure industrial environment (security by design) allows benefiting from an auto-adaptive model needed for industrial cybersecurity 4.0 to tackle the complexity of the industrial landscape from a functional, technical, and organizational perspective.
+It gives you the ability to meet regulatory compliance, within the confines of Industrial Standards whilst protecting your most critical of industrial assets in an industrial context undergoing tremendous changes.